agaertner/vXboxInterfaceWrap/README.md

     // The Button enumeration is provided in the vXboxInterfaceWrap namespace.

-    myController.Press(Button.A); // Presses and holds the A button. myController.Release(Button.A); // Releases the A button.
+    myController.Press(Button.A); // Presses (and holds) the A button. myController.Release(Button.A); // Releases the A button.
-    myController.SetAxisX(); // Set the X-axis of the left stick. myController.SetAxisY(); // Set the Y-axis of the left stick. myController.SetAxisRx(); // Set the X-axis of the right stick. myController.SetAxisRy(); // Set the Y-axis of the right stick.
+    myController.SetAxisX(0.42 * AXIS_MAX); // Set the X-axis of the left stick.
+Usually called with a normalized value of an direction vector. myController.SetAxisY(0.42 * AXIS_MAX); // Set the Y-axis of the left stick.
+Usually called with a normalized value of an direction vector. myController.SetAxisRx(0.42 * AXIS_MAX); // Set the X-axis of the right stick.
+Usually called with a normalized value of an direction vector. myController.SetAxisRy(0.42 * AXIS_MAX); // Set the Y-axis of the right stick.
+Usually called with a normalized value of an direction vector.

-    // The implementation provides several button stroke variation to avoid Press/Releases.
+    // The implementation provides several button stroke variations to avoid Press/Release calls for quick interactions.

     myController.Stroke(Button.A);
     myController.Stroke(Button.A, 42); // Will press the button 42 times.